National Social Responsibility Recognition Awards Programs

-HRCU, located in Rochester, NH, will receive a state-level 1st place award in the asset category of $250 million - $1 billion for the Desjardins Youth Financial Education Award
+HRCU, located in Rochester, NH, received a state-level 1st place award in the asset category of $250 million - $1 billion for the Desjardins Youth Financial Education Award

 Metro Credit Union

-Metro Credit Union located in Chelsea, MA, will receive a state-level 1st place award in the asset category of more than $1 billion for the Dora Maxwell Social Responsibility Community Service Award
+Metro Credit Union located in Chelsea, MA, received a state-level 1st place award in the asset category of more than $1 billion for the Dora Maxwell Social Responsibility Community Service Award

 Service Credit Union

-Service Credit Union located in Portsmouth, NH, will receive a state-level 1st place award in the asset category of more than $1 billion for the following:
+Service Credit Union located in Portsmouth, NH, received a state-level 1st place award in the asset category of more than $1 billion for the following:

 - Desjardins Youth Financial Education Award; and